Murat Özçelik

 Murat Özçelik (born 1 January 1954) is a Turkish politician, civil servant and diplomat from the Republican People's Party (CHP), who has served as a Member of Parliament for İstanbul's third electoral district since 7 June 2015.
 He served as the Deputy Leader of the CHP responsible for foreign relations between 3 November 2014 and 11 November 2015.
 He was part of the CHP delegation during coalition negotiations with the Justice and Development Party following the June 2015 general election.
-Before entering politics, Özçelik served as the Turkish Consul General at Shanghai from 1997 to 1998, as the Turkish Ambassador to Iraq from 2009 to 2011 and as the Undersecretary of Public Order and Security from 2011 to 2012.
+Before entering politics, Özçelik served as the Consul General of Turkey in Shanghai from 1997 to 1998, as the ambassador of Turkey to Iraq from 2009 to 2011 and as the Undersecretary of Public Order and Security from 2011 to 2012.

 Early life and career

-Murat Özçelik was born on 1 January 1954 in Ankara and graduated from TED Ankara College before going on to study at the Department of Management at the Middle East Technical University (OTDÜ) Faculty of Economics and Administrative Sciences.
+Murat Özçelik was born on 1 January 1954 in Ankara and graduated from TED Ankara College before going on to study at the Department of Management at the Middle East Technical University (ODTÜ) Faculty of Economics and Administrative Sciences.
 He is married with two children.